dedepene/odoo/doc/dev/player_attendance/IMPLEMENTATION_HANDOVER.md

    - Absent player NOT in main roster checkboxes
 4. ✅ Confirm attendance
 5. ✅ Verify:
-   - NO attendance record for pre-reported absence
+   - NO `academy.attendance` record is created for the absent player.
-   - NO billing item for pre-reported absence
+   - This absence is now eligible to be "Acknowledged" by a coach for credit.

 #### E. Security and Access
 1. ✅ Login as coach